-Access to the LexisNexis and Westlaw research services is available only by individual password for current Duke Law students, faculty and staff, under the terms of the Library's contract with the vendors.
+Access to the legal research services Bloomberg Law, LexisNexis, and Westlaw is available only by individual password for current Duke Law students, faculty and staff, under the terms of the Library's contract with the vendors.
 Other sources for legal information, including a campus-wide version of LexisNexis, can be found on the Legal Databases & Links page.
-Consult the Reference Desk for assistance with LexisNexis, Westlaw, or other research databases.
+Consult the Reference Desk for assistance with these or other research databases.

 The Goodson Law Library is committed to providing high-quality service to all users, including those with disabilities.
 Library staff will make every effort to accommodate reasonable requests, including book/article retrieval and assistance with photocopies.
 Please contact the Circulation/Reserve Desk at (919) 613-7128 prior to your visit with any questions or concerns about accessibility.